luchete80/WeldFormFEM/DEVLOG.md

          - Added laplacian filter.
 20250705 - SET VELOCITY AND ACCEL TO 0 at remesh.
 First working.
 20250707 - Added contact force reset to remesh
+         - FIXED NODAL AREA CALCULATION!!
+(Problem with .other_face, restored)